scosman/betakit/README.md

 Now edit the file app/views/beta_mailer/invite_mail_production.html.erb to make an awesome message to welcome new users.
 Open it in a browser to preview the html.
 Don't forget to leave `<%= @inviteCode %>` and `<%= @user.email %>`, these will be replaced with the user's invite code and email respectively.

+Check out the awesome open source templates provided by MailChimp as a starting point: [http://mailchimp.com/resources/html-email-templates/](templates).

 When you are done, deploy the template:

     git add app/views/beta_mailer/invite_mail_production.html.erb